it-ony/flow.js/README.md

 flow.js is a synchron-asynchron flow control library which runs on node and in browsers.
 The functionallity of the library is inspired by node-seq (https://github.com/substack/node-seq) and async (https://github.com/caolan/async).
 The source is written from scratch.

-## Development

-flow.js is currently under development.
-The following features will be integrated within the next days:

-* parEach - execute one function in parallel for each item inside a given as array or object

 ## Features

 * sequence flow (seq)
-* parallel flow (par)
+* parallel flow (par) - executes functions in parallel
+* parallel flow for each (parEach) - execute one function in parallel for each item inside a given as array or object
 * end       - breaks the flow from inside an action

 ## Possible features (if somebody like or need)